guardian/scribe-test-harness/README.md

 ## Setting up tests

-You can use the scribe test harness to help with testin Sciribe but it needs to be properly initialised.
+You can use the scribe test harness to help with testing Scribe but it needs to be properly initialised.

 An example ```setup.js``` file is shown below